Hooman7798/Recommender-Systems-Fall-2023/README.md

 # Recommender-Systems-Fall-2023
-In this repository, I have shared my assignments of the Recommender systems course of Fall 2023 semester.
+In this repository, I have shared my assignments from the Recommender systems course that I passed in Fall 2023 semester.